 He wanted to speak...to scream at the damn thing!
 'IS THAT ALL YOU GOT?
 BECAUSE I'M GETTING USED TO THIS!'

 Yet he couldn't get the words out, his body too preoccupied grinding his teeth together to get through the pain.
 And still his magic grew.
 The pain was becoming tolerable.
 Harry felt like he could fight back properly now.

 With a loud scream, not of pain or terror, but something far more primal, he forced all this newfound power into a wave of pure magic and expelled the flames backwards to their source and sealed them there.

 And just like that it was over.

 As the light show abruptly ended Harry became aware of several things at once.
-Firstly it seems that the flames had been so bright that most of those in the room had been forced to shield their eyes.
-Secondly the Goblet of Fire was burned out.
+First, it seems the flames had been so bright that most of those in the room had been forced to shield their eyes.
+Second, the Goblet of Fire had burned out.
 There was no sign of even the tiniest spark of any color of flame.
-Lastly and most important, Harry could not feel any of his magic.
+And finally and most important, Harry could not feel any of his magic.
 Not even that little sliver that was too adamant to leave him when he was at his weakest.

 He was free.

-Harry Potter turned around and calmly walked out of the great hall heading to the exit that lead to the Hogwarts grounds.
-Despite how his body still ached from the whole ordeal he actually managed to crack a smile as he made a rough plan of what he was going to do next.
+Harry Potter turned around and calmly walked out of the great hall and headed towards the exit that lead to the Hogwarts grounds.
+Despite how his body still ached from the whole ordeal, he actually managed to crack a smile as he made a rough plan of what he was going to do next.